BRA1L0R/backend/README.md

 _NOTE: needs better explaination_

 ## Environment variables
+Those environment variables _NEED_ to be set in order to have a functioning version of the backend for yourself
 | Key | Example value | Description |
 |-|-|-|
 | apihost | https://localhost:5001/ | The API endpoint URL |